Vinay9897/javase8demo/README.md

 ---Always remember that string literals are not eligible for garbage collection throughout the application.
 On the other hand, String objects can be garbage collected.

+//***************generics

+Generics are used for creating interfaces, methods, and classes that specify the object type on which they work as a parameter.

+They were introduced in Java 5, and provide the following advantages:

+Compile-time type checking is done

+Casting is eliminated

+Can implement Generic algorithms

+The syntax for a generic class is : class class-name<type-parameter-list> { }

+type parameter is defined by a single letter of capital and is usually one of the E (element), T (type), K (key), N(number) and V (value).

+A generic type of value can be returned by a generic method.

+A generic method can be present in a non-generic class.

+Generics in Java allow wildcard constructs to denote a family of types.
+They can be categorized as follows:

+? extends T - Upper-bounded wildcard which supports types that are T or its sub-types.

+? super T - Lower-bounded wildcard which supports types that are T or its super-types.

+? - Unbounded wildcard which supports all types.

+We know arrays have advantages like

+Type checking is done at Compile time

+Ability to hold objects as well as primitive type data

+However, they can not grow and shrink dynamically.
+In addition, they do not have an integrated algorithm for sorting or searching.

+To overcome these disadvantages, Java gives us the Collections Framework

+The collections framework offers many interfaces and classes for manipulating and representing collections.
+Introduced in J2SE 1.2, it regulates the way we access data and store using collections.
+All these are in java.util package.

+The framework has the following advantages:

+Ready to use classes and algorithms

+Better program speed and quality

+Reduced programming effort

+Collections.sort() will work on any kind of element which implements the Comparable interface.
+Usually, the in-built Java classes like String, Date, etc. implement the Comparable interface, and hence, sort() works on them.

+This means that sort() will not work on user-defined classes on its own.
+As in our case, the Course class will need to implement the Comparable interface.

+The Comparable Interface is a part of the java.lang package.
+It has a single method compareTo() which should return a negative, zero or a positive number based on the comparison.

+TreeSet and TreeMap classes automatically use the compareTo() method to sort elements when they are added.
+So the objects of classes overriding compareTo() will automatically be sorted if they are added to TreeSet or TreeMap

+Best practice: Implement the Comparable interface to custom types, when their elements are added to collections which will sort elements by natural ordering ex: TreeSet and TreeMap.
+It also helps to sort elements in a List collection based on the natural ordering of the elements.